Ask a Question

 Food

-During the trail, you will have the chance to sample plenty of local delicacies.
-All three of the regions you pass through are well-known for their amazing culinary treasures, with plenty of farm-fresh ingredients and seasonal options to delight you.
+During the rides, you will have the chance to sample plenty of local delicacies.
+All three of the regions you pass through on the trails are well known for their amazing culinary treasures, with plenty of farm-fresh ingredients and seasonal options to delight you.
 Such a rich and diverse region means that you will find dishes that are influenced by the farming and agriculture of these parts, as well as ample ingredients from the Atlantic coast, but may also feature seasonal game meats as well.

 Meals in restaurants will be from a set menu with alternatives provided for vegetarians or those with specific dietary requirements (please let us know at the time of booking).